 The Board met twelve times during 2022.

-of the meetings of the Board and the committees on which they served in 2022.
+On average, the incumbent directors attended of the meetings of the Board and the committees on which they served in 2022.

 Director Diversity, Experience, Skills and Qualifications

 The Board selects director candidates based on the recommendation of the NGCR Committee.
 The NGCR Committee identifies, screens and recruits potential candidates for membership on the Board of Directors, taking into account the needs of Colgate and the Board at the time as well as anticipated future needs.
 We have engaged a third-party international executive search firm to assist the NGCR Committee in identifying and evaluating potential director candidates.